-Our volunteers are business owners, educators, managers, cyclists, singers, hikers, parents and non-parents, teachers, administrative assistants, retirees and college students; What doe they all have in common?
+Our volunteers are business owners, educators, managers, cyclists, hikers, crafters, parents and non-parents, teachers, administrative assistants, retirees and college students, all of various cultural and ethnic backgrounds.
 These men and women are caring adults who volunteer their time to support foster children from our community!

 What does an advocate do?